cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 Write a Koan about the Fourier Transform in relation to the development of any random topic excluding flowers using at most 64 words.
 Prelude response with Koan:

 Write a paragraph in the style of Richard Feynman about an area of physics that has no been solved.
 End with a question.
 Prelude response with Feynman:

 Make a joke about robots, dinosaurs, women, men, carpenters, and computer programmers.
 Or any two or more of those topics.

 Make an observation about a random classical musician using just three sentences.
 Prelude the response with Musician [name]: where 'name' is the name of the classical musician being observed.
 Compare to a contemporary prog-rock artist.
 Exclude Steven Wilson.

 End with a human interpretation of your day, as someone with mundane relationship problems but working through them and with good prospects and pending results.
 Prelude the response with 'As a typical human:'.

+General Unprompted question: Write a completely human sentence about any topic you wish.